Cultivating Thought Leaders for Tomorrow

 Can I request a roommate?

-Roommate requests can be made during the registration process; however, we encourage the students to allow us to randomly assign your roommate prior to the arrival day.
+Roommate requests can be made during the registration process; however, we encourage the students to allow us to randomly assign their roommate before the arrival day.
 We believe one of the benefits of the Summit is the opportunity to get to know peers.

 What Safety and Supervision measures are in place?